-Breasts are complex organs made up of fat, fibrous tissue, and tiny glands which produce milk.
+Breasts are complex organs made up of fat, fibrous tissue, and tiny glands that produce milk.
 Like your uterus and other reproductive organs, your breasts change in response to the hormones estrogen and progesterone.
 This is why you may notice changes in size and sensitivity during different times of your menstrual cycle, pregnancy, breastfeeding, and menopause.

 If you discover breast lumps or bumps while you are conducting regular self-breast exams at home, or if your doctor finds an irregularity during a physical examination or screening, you might fear the worst, such as breast cancer.
 However, not all breast problems are an indication of breast cancer.
 Non-cancerous diseases of the breasts are common.

 Fibrocystic Breast Changes

-While this condition isn’t harmful to your health, it can lead to breast pain, especially in the upper and outer region before the start of your period.
+While this condition isn’t harmful to your health, it can lead to breast pain, especially in the upper and outer regions, before the start of your period.

-You can ease the discomfort with ice or a heating pad and an over-the counter NSAID (non-steroidal anti-inflammatory drug), such as ibuprofen.
+You can ease the discomfort with ice or a heating pad and an over-the-counter NSAID (a non-steroidal anti-inflammatory drug), such as ibuprofen.
 You may want to make sure that the bras you are wearing fit you well, to provide support to your breasts when they are feeling sensitive and swollen.